Support Groups in Faulkner County, AR

 (501) 438-0547 View (501) 438-0547

 Group therapy is a powerful tool for the treatment of perinatal difficulties.
-It is common for women who are experiencing these difficulties to feel isolated and alone as if they were the only woman on Earth who has ever had such thoughts and feelings.
-Mothers' Blues group allows you to meet with other women experiencing similar struggles during the transition to motherhood.
+It is common for women who are experiencing these difficulties to feel isolated and alone, as if they were the only woman on Earth who has ever had such thoughts and feelings.
+Mothers' Blues group allows you to connect with other women who are experiencing similar struggles during the transition to motherhood.
 Group sessions are 90 minutes in length.
 This group is held online every other Thursday at 7 pm.

 Photo of Dr. Anita Martin, Licensed Professional Counselor, PhD, LPC-S, MAC, SAP, CST